 Conflict: defined as a disagreement or argument between two or more individuals where one or both sides may feel their needs are not being met.
-Conflict occurs in all human relationships and in all school communities.
-Conflict may be positive and constructive when both sides are concerned about each other's well being and want a solution that suits both.
-With the opportunity for fair discussion and debate, conflict can result in a better outcome and a win-win situation.
+Conflict occurs in all human relationships and

 Teasing: Children may regularly interact in a manner that would be unacceptable among adults.
 Students are still learning how to interact appropriately with their peers.
 It is thus understandable that, in the school setting, students often engage in teasing, insults, banter, shoving, pushing that is upsetting to students.
 Teasing behaviors-while needing to be addressed by school officials-do not constitute bullying or harassment and the interventions and consequences are of another level. (see Archdiocesan policy #2610)